-A relevant vocational qualification at level 2 and English/Maths at GCSE grade D or above
+A relevant vocational qualification at level 2 and English/Maths at GCSE grade D or grade 3, or above

 You will prepare, cook and serve advanced dishes in a real industry kitchen that serves customers exciting food in our 100 seat restaurant.
 You will prepare and cook complex fish, meat, and poultry as well as canapes. as an additional specialist unit.
 Get the chance to work with top chefs and style your food for functions and events!
 Compete in Regional and National competitions to develop skills.